 When it comes to working out, I actually might prefer the less-expensive regular QuietComfort due to feeling a bit more secure, since the smooth plush material of the Ultra has less friction.

-Bose QuietComfort Ultra Comfort: 5 out of 5
+Bose QuietComfort Ultra (1st Gen) Comfort: 10 out of 10

-What is the difference between QuietComfort and Ultra?
+What is the difference between Bose QuietComfort and Ultra?

-Both the regular QuietComfort and QuietComfort Ultra were released roughly around the same time towards the end of 2023.
+Both the regular Bose QuietComfort (2023) and QuietComfort Ultra (1st Gen) were released roughly around the same time towards the end of 2023.

 As such, they share most of the same modern features: 11 levels of Noise Cancelling and Transparency Modes, built-in microphones for phone calls, and the same Bose companion app with customizable EQ.